husarion/panther_ros/panther_manager/README.md

 ### Safety

-Tree responsible for monitoring the Panther robot's state and handling safety measures, such as cooling the robot in case of high CPU or battery temperature.
+A tree responsible for monitoring the Panther robot's state and handling safety measures, such as cooling the robot in case of high CPU or battery temperatures.

 <p align="center">
   <img align="center" src="https://github-readme-figures.s3.eu-central-1.amazonaws.com/panther/panther_ros/safety_tree.png">